red-axe/am-editor/README.md

 });
 ```

 The `CodeBlock` plugin supports `markdown` by default.
-Enter the code block syntax ````javascript` at the beginning of a line in the editor to trigger it after pressing Enter.
+Enter the code block syntax ````javascript` at the beginning of a line in the editor to trigger it after pressing Space.

 ### Toolbar